 - Open dataload details and retry functionality by clicking on the dataload badge.

 - Dataload status.
-See section on dataload statuses for details.
+See section on dataload status for details.

 - Key dataload information: operation, object and number of records.